kenhkan/morrison/README.md

 An example would be:

 ```
-IN  IN  0
+IN  IN  0   1
-IN  ArrayPort-1  3,5,6,7
+IN  ArrayPort-1  2   4
-OUT OUT 4
+OUT OUT 6   1
-IN  ArrayPort-2  8,9,10
+IN  ArrayPort-2  7   3
-OUT NormalPort   4
+OUT NormalPort   10  1
 ```

-A program can then read from this file and loop through the list to selectively read from a sub-port.
+There is one `IN` input port; `ArrayPort-1` has 4 sub-ports starting at file descriptor 2, and so on.

+The component would read from this file, whose path is provided as `VYZZI_PORT_MAP_PATH`, and a just simple lookup is required to accomplish reading by port name.

+### Connection protocol

+*TODO*

 ## Contributing